whiskey-neat/mortgage-manager/README.md

     - Product Name
     - Product Interest Rate
     - Allow user to escape from amending fields using _key_q or key_Q_
-  -  Display an amended summary
+  -  :round_pushpin: Display an amended summary
 - 🔳 **Delete Products:**
   - 🔳 Display a list of products and prompt the user to select one or _escape_
   - 🔳 Ask the user to confirm deletion of product
-- ✔ Return to Main Menu (1 Mark)
+-  Return to Main Menu (1 Mark)

 ### ⬜ Manage Mortgage Quotes Requirements (30 Marks)